GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/background-services/index.md

 ## Background Fetch {: #fetch }

 The [Background Fetch][6] API enables a [service worker][7] to reliably download large resources, like movies or podcasts, as a background service.
-To log Background Fetch event for 3 days, even when DevTools is not open:
+To log Background Fetch event for three days, even when DevTools is not open:

 1. [Open DevTools][8].